Entwickler-Club/dpodreact/dev/devnotes.md

 	- qstr.escapeHtml()
 ===================================================================================================

-- gt
 - .. make components (ShowReports) also edit, delete, etc
-	- .. tsx: get from backend
+	- .. in component: enable user to edit and delete with nice UX

 - refactor